jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### getChildOfTypeAt(type, index) {#getChildOfTypeAt}

-Return a component of a specified type at a specified index.
+Returns a component of a specified type at a specified index.

 #### Parameters: